 OPERATING MODELS & ORGANIZATION DESIGN

-Many cultural institutions operate with structures inherited from earlier eras—shaped more by professional history than current demands.
+Cultural institutions regularly operate with structures inherited from earlier eras—shaped by planning periods, professional preferences, and even habit.

 This work can include: